ryman1/keeweb-wiki/Browser-AutoFill.md

 3. Some browsers may need a restart

 4. Still doesn't work?
-Open the extensions page and click inspect the "background page" of the extension, the Console tab there can give a clue what's wrong
+Open the extensions page and click inspect the "background page" of the extension, the Console tab there can give a clue

 Native messaging manifest setup guides:
 - [Google Chrome](https://developer.chrome.com/docs/apps/nativeMessaging/#native-messaging-host-location)